SuperOfficeDocs/superoffice-docs/release-notes/mobile/index.md

 ---
+uid: news-mobile-crm
 title: New and improved mobile
-uid: news-mobile-crm
 description: Release notes.
 What's new in SuperOffice mobile CRM
+keywords: mobile, CallerID, notification, request, ticket, quote, custom task, new button, SharePoint, filter, dashboard
-author: SuperOffice AS – Research and Development so.date: 01.24.2024
+author: SuperOffice AS – Research and Development so.date: 02.21.2024
 so.version.mobile: 10.2
-keywords: mobile, CallerID, notification, request, ticket, quote, custom task, new button, SharePoint, filter, request, dashboard so.topic: reference so.client: mobile so.audience: person
+so.topic: reference
+so.client: mobile
+so.audience: person